Home | Browse Topics | Health & disability | Mental health | Definitions of key terms and descriptions of key people

 Overview of the mental health laws

-Definitions of key terms and descriptions
+Definitions of key terms and descriptions of key people

 Mental Health (Compulsory Assessment and Treatment) Act 1992, s 2

-• an abnormal state of mind (whether of a continuous or intermittent nature), shown by delusions or disorders of mood, perception, volition or cognition, where
+The Mental Health Act defines “mental disorder” as an abnormal state of mind (whether of a continuous or intermittent nature), shown by delusions or disorders of mood, perception, volition or cognition, where this state of mind:

-• the person’s ability to care for themselves is seriously reduced.
+• seriously reduces the person’s ability to care for themselves.

-Note: This definition is important because it is used to decide whether a person has a mental illness that could require them to be treated without their consent.
+This definition is important because it is used to decide whether a person has a mental illness that could require them to be treated without their consent.

 “Delusions” and “disorders of mood, perception, volition or cognition”

-As we explained above under “mental disorder”, one of the necessary elements in the definition of “mental disorder” under the Mental Health Act is that you must have “delusions” or a “disorder of mood, perception, volition or cognition”.
+As we explained above under “mental disorder,” one of the necessary elements in the definition of “mental disorder” under the Mental Health Act is that you must have “delusions” or a “disorder of mood, perception, volition or cognition”.
 If you don’t have one of these mental states, then you don’t have a “mental disorder” and you can’t be made to have treatment under the Mental Health Act.

 “Delusions” include having false beliefs – for example, a person believing they’re related to the British royal family when they’re not.

-Here we explain and give examples of “disorders of mood, perception, volition or cognition”:
+Some examples of “disorders of mood, perception, volition or cognition” are:

 • Disorders of mood – A mood disorder could include, for example, being very depressed or being on a “high”.

-• Disorders of perception – A perception disorder could include, for example, hearing voices or seeing things that no-one else can hear or see.
+• Disorders of perception – A perception disorder could include, for example, hearing voices or seeing things that no one else can hear or see.

-• Disorders of volition – “Volition” means free will, and so a “disorder of volition” is where you don’t have the power to consciously choose to do or not do something.
-This could include, for example, very serious depression that stops you speaking or moving for some time (sometimes called a “depressive stupor”, or “catatonic depression”), or when you hear voices telling you to do things (“command hallucinations”).
+• Disorders of volition – “Volition” means free will, so a “disorder of volition” is where you don’t have the power to consciously choose to do or not do something.
+This could include, for example, very serious depression that stops you speaking or moving for some time (sometimes called a “depressive stupor,” or “catatonic depression”), or when you hear voices telling you to do things (“command hallucinations”).

 Proposed patient

-A person becomes a “proposed patient” when an application is made to have them assessed under the Mental Health Act.
-They then have the patient rights that are set out in the Mental Health Act, see “Your rights as a mental health patient” in this chapter.
+You become a “proposed patient” when an application is made to have you assessed under the Mental Health Act.
+You then have the patient rights that are set out in the Mental Health Act (see: Your rights as a mental health patient).

 Patient

-Mental Health (Compulsory Assessment and Treatment) Act 1992, s 2; Criminal Procedure (Mentally Impaired Persons) Act 2003, ss 24, 38, 44
+Criminal Procedure (Mentally Impaired Persons) Act 2003, ss 24, 38, 44

 You’re a “patient” under the Mental Health Act, and so have all the rights of patients in the Act, when: